How do I remove Calcium deposits from my tiles?

 Hydrochloric Acid should only be used as a last resort and be handled with extreme care.
 It’s best to use gloves and protective equipment when using this.
 Be sure to also find out if the tile can handle the acid as it may damage the design or eat away at the cement holding the tile in place.

 Step 1: We recommend that you use a product that contains acid rather than applying hydrochloric acid itself.
-Such products like tile cleaner are less harmful and corrosive.
+Such products as tile cleaners are less harmful and corrosive.

 Step 2: Hydrochloric acid needs proper handling, or else it will damage your tiles and grout as well.
 If the acid is diluted, you can apply it directly to the stained tiles or dilute it as per the manufacturer's instructions before application.
 Allow the reaction to take place as per the instructions before scrubbing with a sponge.
 Wear personal protective equipment like masks and gloves when handling acid because it can emit dangerous fumes.
 Ensure proper aeration of the room where you are cleaning using acid by opening windows and turning on fans.